bsinou/go-proto3-training/docs/GoResources.md

 Some resources that gather Q&A about go.
 Always good to stay refresh his mind

 - 30 rather easy [questions](http://www.golangpro.com/2015/08/golang-interview-questions-answers.html)
-- A [fun website](https://gophercises.com) with tutorial videos and exercices.
+- A [fun website](https://gophercises.com) with tutorial videos and exercices